Environmental indicators

 • Monitor species diversity in our concessions and understand the impact of our operations on biodiversity.

 • Take measures to address drivers of biodiversity loss and enhance biodiversity within conservation set aside areas, in areas of our estates, and where appropriate beyond the boundaries of our concessions.
-This includes habitat enrichment in areas of estates to increase the diversity of natural vegetation in areas of estates and improve connectivity between conservation areas.
+This includes habitat enrichment in areas of estates to increase the diversity of natural vegetation and improve connectivity between conservation areas.

 • Prevent illegal hunting or collecting in plantations and conservation areas.